DataDog/terraform-provider-datadog/docs/data-sources/users.md

 # datadog_users (Data Source)

-Use this data source to retrieve information about existing users to use it in an other resources.
+Use this data source to retrieve information about existing users for use in other resources.

 ## Example Usage